 There have been no known reports of persons fleeing from Ukraine refused entry at the Irish border, nor have there been any reports of refusal of entry or other difficulties for beneficiaries of temporary protection re-entering the state after having returned to Ukraine.
-2. Freedom of movement The Irish Government asked all airline carriers to accept government-issued identity documents, not usually accepted for the purposes of international travel, in lieu of a national passport for people seeking protection: including, national ID Cards, birth certificates, internal passports, and expired passports.20 However, it should be noted that immigration authorities and transportation carriers must be satisfied with the identification of any individual arriving at a border.
-In addition, the state requested that no one seeking protection bound for Ireland be denied boarding without first contacting Irish immigration authorities.21 3.
+2. Freedom of movement The Irish Government asked all airline carriers to accept government-issued identity documents, not usually accepted for the purposes of international travel, in lieu of a national passport for people seeking protection: including, national ID Cards, birth certificates, internal passports, and expired passports.22 However, it should be noted that immigration authorities and transportation carriers must be satisfied with the identification of any individual arriving at a border.
+In addition, the state requested that no one seeking protection bound for Ireland be denied boarding without first contacting Irish immigration authorities.23 3.
 Registration under temporary protection At the outset of the conflict, a reception centre opened at the Dublin Airport in order to process applications for temporary protection in respect of persons arriving in Ireland from Ukraine.
-Individuals were provided Immigration Service Delivery, 'Travel Confirmation Notice', 5 January 2024, available at https://tinyurl.com/3j89a636.
-Immigration Service Delivery, 'Introduction of Irish Resident Permit (IRP) cards for Beneficiaries of Temporary Protection', 20 September 2023, available at: https://tinyurl.com/37mz89pv.
-Immigration Service Delivery, 'Extension of Temporary Protection Permissions', 5 January 2024, available at: https://tinyurl.com/4y9pmu66.
-18 Immigration Act 2004 (Visas) (Amendment) Order 2022.
+Individuals were provided with Temporary Protection certificates, Personal Public Service numbers, medical cards and other relevant supports and advice.
+The Department of Justice and the Department of Children established offices in the centre and the International Organisation of Migration (IOM) supported the operation of the facility.
+Translation services were also provided where required.24 Further Ukraine Support Centres were subsequently established in Dublin city centre, Limerick, and Cork.25 As of December 2022, operations at the Dublin Airport and Dublin city centre had ceased and instead moved to Citywest Convention Centre in west Dublin.
+Individuals arriving in Dublin Airport were brought directly to Citywest where they could apply for Temporary Protection and a PPS number.
+Individuals arriving at Rosslare Port could apply for Temporary Protection at the Port reception centre, while individuals arriving at Cork and Shannon airports could apply at the Cork and Limerick support centres respectively.26 As of April 2025, applications for temporary protection continued to be received at Citywest Convention Centre or, whereby an applicant arrived at Rosslare Port, they could apply for temporary protection at the 20 Immigration Act 2004 (Visas) (Amendment) Order 2022.